needle-mirror/com.unity.entities/Documentation~/index.md

 ## Package installation

-To use the Entities package, you must have Unity version 2022.2.0b8 and later installed.
+To use the Entities package, you must have Unity version 2022.3.0f1 and later installed.

 To install the package, open the Package Manager window (**Window &gt; Package Manager**) and perform one of the following options:

 * [Add the package by its name](xref:upm-ui-quick) (com.unity.entities)
 * [Add the package from its Git URL](xref:upm-ui-giturl)

-## Known issues

-* Calling `SystemAPI` methods from static methods in a system causes the following runtime error:
-    ```
-    No suitable code replacement generated, this is either due to generators failing, or lack of support in your current context.
-    ```
-* Blob Assets don't support methods with yield return.

 ## Additional resources